 The way I solved my golf swing problems was easy.
 I copied Moe.
 Most people try to hit great golf shots.
 Most people treat golf like a quail hunt, occasionally they get lucky and flush one out of the brush.
 They rely on the occasional acceptable result to measure their progress.
 I didn’t do this.
 My measuring tape was Moe’s swing.
 I hate guessing.
 So I eliminate the guesswork out of the golf swing.
 I either matched his movements or I did not.
-If I didn’t match them I would change.
-Ball flight didn’t matter, the movement did.
+If I didn’t match them, I would change.
+Ball flight didn’t matter, the campaign did.

 Can you imagine fighting a black-belt if you are a beginner?
 You would dance around the ring and just pray you didn’t get hit.
-That is exactly what golfers do.
-They take-on the golf course without the appropriate skills and they get their butts kicked.
+That is what golfers do.
+They take-on the golf course without the appropriate skills, and they get their butts kicked.
 Then they complain that they are frustrated.
 Let’s face it.
 You get your butt kicked because you’re untrained against the competition.
 You need to refine your skills.

-I once asked him why he kept practicing he said: “To make it stronger”.
+I once asked him why he kept practicing he said: “To make it stronger.”
 I certainly understand this.
 It seems that you can always make your swing better even if it appears perfect – that’s because we’re all human and we are physically changing all the time.
 The only thing you can do is keep training and practicing.

-One of my practice routines is to do what dancers do when they are learning the movements of a dance.
+One of my practice routines is to do what dancers do when they are learning the movements of dance.
 I stand in front of a mirror, without a golf club and make full swing motions.
 I work on my body motion and sequencing just to keep the feel of my golf swing rhythm.
 This is part of my workout routine.

 I said yes, golf is very athletic.
 The body is a machine full of bones, muscles, and tendons.
 When you move it in new ways, it adapts.
 Being sore is a beautiful thing – it means you changed your body.
-This is how golf swings are learned.
+These is how golf swings are learned.